 – NOTICE –

-the deadline for Expressions of Interest has been extended to 5:00 pm on December 16, 2022.
+the deadline for Expressions of Interest passed on December 16, 2022.

 The Law Foundation of British Columbia (the Foundation) is headquartered on the traditional, unceded lands of the xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
 Foundation grants support justice programs across the Indigenous territories that make up BC.
 As part of the legal infrastructure in this province, the Foundation shares an extraordinary duty to build good relationships with Indigenous peoples, and a responsibility to ensure that Indigenous justice initiatives are a priority in its grant-making.